aless80/tantrix/README.md

 I fixed the problem occurring when confirming a move in a game by sending the rotation of a moved tile.
 Manually closing the windows (e.g. with Alt+F4) now triggers an event so that the server knows it.

-#BUG
-somebody quits the wroom - WaitingRoom' object has no attribute 'gameinprogress

 ## TODO
-check host port for client. where is that? turns decide what to do with log on wroom confirm should send rotation and flush. i see differences in the storage
+check host port for client. where is that gone? alert when quitting wroom. self problem in clientListener turns decide what to do with log on wroom confirm should send rotation and flush. i see differences in the storage